cwendorf/Sourcebook/Introduction/basic-formulas/paired.md

 ### Peliminary Calculations

 For the Paired Samples t test, the focus is on the change variable.
-As a result, it is the only variable that is used in the calculations below.
+As a result, it is the only variable that is used in the Introduction below.

 Mean Difference (Raw Effect): The Mean Difference is the difference between the sample mean and a user-specified test value or population mean.